carlsonad/vscode-mssql_wiki/GettingStarted.md

     GO
     ```

 * Type the following T-SQL query.
-As you type, IntelliSense will help you complete the coding with the keyword and schema object suggestions and auto-completion.
+As you type, IntelliSense will help you coding with suggestions and auto-completion.
 The mssql extension also validates the query for an error.
     ```sql
     SELECT * FROM sys.databases WHERE name = N'Clinic';
     GO